Copyright talk can get extremely confusing.

 If you need a quick reminder of the distinction between a composition and a sound recording, head over here.

-2- Do You Have To Copyright Your Music?
+2- Do I Need To Copyright My Music?

 As long as it’s original, your music is copyrighted as soon as you write it down or record it on a tangible medium.
 On paper or in an audio file for example.